-The President's List is published to honor students who attain the highest possible academic standing.
-To qualify for the President's List at the completion of each quarter, a student must be attending GMC on a full-time basis, have achieved a grade point average of 3.70 in the academic subjects taken in the quarter just ended, and must not have received a grade below "C" in any subject for the quarter.
-Learning Support Services course grades will not count toward GPA calculations for the President's List.
+The President's List is published to honor students attaining the highest possible academic standing.
+Qualifying students for the President's List at the completion of each quarter must be attending GMC on a full-time basis, have achieved a grade point average of 3.70 in the academic subjects taken in the quarter just ended, and must not have received a grade below "C" in any subject for the quarter.
+LSS course grades will not count toward GPA calculations for the President's List.

-Students enrolled in Learning Support Services courses must take 12 additional hours of college-level coursework in order to be eligible for the President's List.
+Students in LSS courses must have 12 credit hours of college-level coursework in a term in order to be eligible for the President's List.